What is Ballot Box Scotland?

 This website is partially inspired by Britain Elects, which any politics nut in the UK should be familiar with.
 Britain Elects does sterling service in tracking UK General Election polling and projections, as well as council by-elections across the country.
 Their Twitter also keeps pretty good tabs on polling for almost any election or issue in the UK.
 However, in terms of detailed content, there’s a notable Scotland shaped gap – most notably around the Scottish Parliament and in how STV impacts council elections.
 That’s where the initial idea for Ballot Box Scotland came about.

 Similarly to Britain Elects, Ballot Box Scotland will aim to provide regular updates on polling and elections within Scotland, as well as keeping an eye on the ever-present Independence question.
 Ballot Box Scotland also aims to be an easy reference for election results, presented with slightly more detail and in a more easily accessible format than trawling Wikipedia.

 Another key aim of this project is to improve awareness and understanding of the political diversity in Scotland.
 Thanks in part to the primacy of FPTP Westminster Elections plus the Scottish Parliament’s oddly mixed system of AMS which also features FPTP prominently, Scotland is often subject to a simplistic level of political analysis.
 For example, memories of Scotland being a “Labour Country” gloss over the fact that dominance never reached areas like the Borders, Perthshire or Aberdeenshire.
-The apparent re-emergence of the Conservatives there has taken folk used to the Central Belt SNP vs Labour narrative by surprise – but in reality, they’d never disappeared, it just looked like that on simple maps toned to whoever won the one MP.
+The apparent re-emergence of the Conservatives there in 2017 has taken folk used to the Central Belt SNP vs Labour narrative by surprise – but in reality, they’d never disappeared, it just looked like that on simple maps toned to whoever won the one MP.